|

 dark and cosy with lively acts.

-drinking pad to launch you onto the clubs.
-But if you want a real booster, you
+If you want a real booster, you

 must visit The Castle off Ketts Hill a pub that’s gay through-and-through, very

-busy and with a youngish crowd.
+busy and attracting a youngish crowd.
 It’s reached via a charming walk through the

 old-world Cathedral quarter and over the river once more, and has friendly staff

-and a large garden for summertime boozing.
+and a large garden for some summertime boozing.

 all they’ve got, but those local lads sure make the most of it, a joy to behold.